mosaicnetworks/evm-lite-cli/README.md

 ## Installation

+_Not availiable on NPM._

+This project is under heavy development and a stable version will be published to `NPM` as soon as it is available.

 To begin with, you will need to install Node and NPM, which are bundled together in the installation package from the [Node website](https://nodejs.org/en/).

-This project was built with Node version 10.10.0 and NPM version 6.1.0.
+This project was built with Node version 10.16.0 (LTS).

-### Makefile
+### Development

 To download Javascript dependencies and install `evmlc`, run: